 How to buy Bitcoin Gold online

-You may be clued up on Bitcoin, but how much do you know about its not too distant cousin, Bitcoin Gold (BTG)?
-If you’re here by accident, don’t worry it always happens – you can get bitcoins right here.
+If you’re here by accident, don’t worry it always happens – you can get bitcoin right here.

 Compare where to buy Bitcoin Gold, and open an account